hzz0024/hzz0024.github.io/_posts/2020/2020-03-19-DelBay1_angsd_SFS_4 copy.markdown

   - WGS data analysis
 ---

 The major goal of this post is to check whether the inversions exist in both chr 5 and 6, or just in chr 6.
 This is done by removing the potential inversion sites (generated from NYC data) and checking the PCA results.
-I used two seperate datasets, challenge (ch, 16 samples) and reference (ref, 16 samples), for SFS data creation and Fst plotting, and ran PCA on these two seperate dataset.
-After that, I ran angsd on the combined dataset (32 samples) and check the impact of inversion on PCA patterns.
+I used two seperate datasets, challenge (ch, 16 samples) and reference (ref, 16 samples), for SFS data creation and Fst plotting, and ran PCA on these two seperate dataset (part 1).
+After that, I ran angsd on the combined dataset (32 samples) and check the impact of inversion on PCA patterns (part 2).

+### Part 1

 - extract the loci with no inversion at chr 6 and chr 5_6